acoppes/acoppes/site/_drafts/metagame-and-ships.markdown

 }
 ```

-As a side note, the main configurations file will be exported plain text with the game so it will be easy for anyone to edit to play with different values and see how the game changes.
+_As a side note, the main configurations file will be exported plain text with the game so it will be easy for anyone to edit to play with different values and see how the game changes._

-I would love to write about the technical details and decisions but will save that for the next post about my game framework + ECS.
+I believe I will write more about this and the technical details in the next post about ECS and how I am making games.

 <!-- I decided to have some basic systems to autoconfigure the components, for those I reserve keys starting with `_`, so for example `_tractor` is automatically detected by the configuration system, but then the keys like `ship_main` are things I use in the main ship definition to identify it wants that configuration. -->

-## Ships selection screen (the hangar)

-Not super sure what to do here but I really like the games where there is a mix of ingame and ui in order to do metagame actions, and in this case I did a hangar screen where you move using a shuttle ship and take control to the ship you want to play, and you can check the stats and test flight a bit the ship in the game itself.

-In the future I believe I still prefer something like this but might mix more with ui to show some other information, for example, show a ship is locked until some mission is completed (or maybe keep that hidden, not sure about that one).

-## First time
+## First game experience

 Another thing to consider is not overwhelm the players showing too much from the beginning but at the same time show the game has different ships.
-So I suppose one path here is to delegate that information to the trailer, steam page, description, etc, and then have an initial clean experience where the game goes directly to the ingame and doesn't show there are different ships or anything.
-However, I am one of those developers that believe the game is the best place to communicate so maybe I end up with a mixed thing here, like showing the hangar button but not allowing you to enter, show some information like "Select different ships.
+I suppose one path here is to delegate that information to the trailer, steam page, description, etc, and then have an initial clean experience where the game goes directly to the ingame and doesn't show there are different ships or anything.
+However, I am one of those developers that believe the game is the best place to communicate what the game has so maybe I end up with a mixed thing here, like showing the hangar button but not allowing you to enter, show some information like "Select different ships.
 Complete a small asteroid to unlock".
-Also, I suppose there should be an unlocked option the first time you unlock the hangar.
+But I am still undecided and will wait to be closer to the EA release to decide this.

 ## Conclusion